-NHH Savoy will open in the summer of 2023, in the Sharpstown-Gulfton area of southwest Houston.
+NHH Savoy opened in the summer of 2023, in the Sharpstown-Gulfton area of southwest Houston.
 New Hope Housing’s eleventh affordable development, Savoy offers 120 affordable, one-, two-, and three-bedroom apartment homes in a rapidly evolving neighborhood.
 Savoy marks New Hope’s second community in a new line of apartment homes for working individuals and families and people living on a fixed income.
 The property is set in Regency Square, just off an oak lined esplanade.
 A building hallmark is its colorful lobby mural.

 Our 30th Anniversary Year!